iacercalixto/visualsem/README.md

     python retrieval_gloss_paper.py

+If your VisualSem files are in non-standard directories, run `python retrieval_gloss_paper.py --help` to see the arguments to use to provide their locations.

 #### Retrieve nodes for an arbitrary sentence

-Assuming the file `/path/to/queries.txt` contains one English sentence per line consisting of multiple queries,  by running `retrieval_gloss.py` as below you will generate `/path/to/queries.txt.bnids` with the retrieved nodes.
+Assuming the file `/path/to/queries.txt` contains one (detokenized) English sentence per line consisting of multiple queries,  by running `retrieval_gloss.py` as below you will generate `/path/to/queries.txt.bnids` with the retrieved nodes.
 The generated file contains the retrieved nodes (i.e. BNid) followed by their score (i.e. cosine similarity with the query).
-You can retrieve nodes from VisualSem for each sentential query by running:
+You can retrieve nodes from VisualSem for each query by running:

     python retrieval_gloss.py --input_file /path/to/queries.txt